metal3-io/baremetal-operator/docs/baremetal-operator-on-kubernetes-cluster.md

 ```

 * Take the Cluster-IP Address of ironic pod running in default namespace
-and copy it in the config maps of Baremetal-operator replace the default
+and copy it in the config maps of Baremetal-operator by replace the default
-provisioning-IP and also other IPs in *deploy/ironic_ci.env* as mentioned below.
+provisioning-IP in *deploy/ironic_ci.env* as mentioned below.

 ```console
 > vi deploy/ironic_ci.env